Long Island (Whitsunday Islands)

 Long Island is a member of the Whitsunday Island group off the east coast of Queensland, Australia.
 It is 9 km in length and is at its widest point only 400 m.
 Long Island is the closest island in the Whitsunday group to the mainland of Australia, being only 1 km from the coastline.
 A boat transfer to the island from Shute Harbour on the mainland takes 20 minutes.

 Most of the island is national area, including 2,500 acres of tropical rainforest and 20 kilometres of bush walking paths.
 There is a coral reef 150 m offshore.

-The island is home to the Palm Bay Resort, a "beautiful boutique resort nestled in the neck of Long Island, one of the iconic islands of the Great Barrier Reef."
+The island is home to the Palm Bay Resort.